 - With many colleges choosing blended learning to navigate the pandemic, accreditors and state boards have installed regulations for the ratio of student hours accrued online vs. in-person.

-- To easily distinguish between hours accrued online and on-ground, some colleges have chosen to implement mobile attendance tools.
+- To easily track student hours and distinguish between hours accrued online versus on-ground, some colleges have chosen to implement mobile attendance tools.

 - With real-time insight into students’ attendance records, admins and instructors can take steps to keep students on track to graduate.